-We would significantly ramp up our debate efforts just four years later in the 2012 election cycle.
-On December 10, 2011, our Des Moines television station once again teamed up with ABC News to produce a Republican presidential debate.
-Other sponsors this time around included Yahoo!
-News, The Des Moines Register, and the Iowa Republican Party.
-Diane Sawyer, anchor of World News with Diane Sawyer, would join George as co-moderator for this debate.
+Our debate efforts were ramped up again four years later during the 2012 political cycle.
+On December 10, 2011, we teamed up with ABC News to produce a Republican presidential debate.
+Diane Sawyer, anchor of World News, would join George as co-moderator for this debate.
 Like the 2007 debates, this one also originated from Sheslow Auditorium on the Drake University campus in Des Moines.
 It was broadcast live across the entire ABC Television Network from 9:00-11:00pm (ET).
-The candidates seeking the Republican nomination, and an opportunity to take on the incumbent Barack Obama, were Michelle Bachmann, Newt Gingrich, Ron Paul, Rick Perry, Mitt Romney and Rick Santorum.
-It would end up being among the highest-rated debate broadcasts in the 2012 political cycle.
+The candidates seeking the Republican nomination, and the opportunity to challenge incumbent Barack Obama, were Michelle Bachmann, Newt Gingrich, Ron Paul, Rick Perry, Mitt Romney and Rick Santorum.
+It would end up being among the highest-rated debates in the 2012 political cycle.

-George is an incredibly kind and generous man.
-It is my privilege and pleasure to serve on the board of the Broadcasters Foundation of America with him where he continually makes vital contributions in both time and money which benefit fellow broadcasters in need.
-He is a WINNER that I’m proud to call both a network colleague and friend.
+George Stephanopoulos is an incredibly kind and generous man.
+It was my privilege and pleasure to serve with him on the board of the Broadcasters Foundation of America where he continually made vital contributions in both time and treasure to benefit fellow broadcasters in need.
+He fully grasps what a meaningful career and balanced life are all about.
+Moreover, George is a WINNER who I’m proud to call a longtime network colleague and close friend.

 All Too Human: A Political Education by George Stephanopoulos (Little, Brown & Company 1999)

 Linck, Michele (September 26, 2007) “Stephanopoulos gives his take on campaign” Sioux City Journal

 (January 31, 2007).
 “Stephanopoulos To Address NAB State Leadership Conference.”
 Retrieved from www.allaccess.com